mui/material-ui/test/README.md

 It prepares the test suite and returns a function with the same interface as [`render` from `@testing-library/react`](https://testing-library.com/docs/react-testing-library/api#render).

-For new test please use `expect` from the BDD testing approach.
+For new tests please use `expect` from the BDD testing approach.
 Prefer to use as expressive [matchers](https://www.chaijs.com/api/bdd/) as possible.
-This keeps the tests readable and more importantly the message if they fail as descriptive as possible.
+This keeps the tests readable, and, more importantly, the message if they fail as descriptive as possible.

 In addition to the core matchers from `chai` we also use matchers from [`chai-dom`](https://github.com/nathanboktae/chai-dom#readme).

 Deciding where to put a test is (like naming things) a hard problem:
-* when in doubt put the new test case directly in the unit test for that component e.g. `material-ui/src/Button/Button.test.js`
+* When in doubt put the new test case directly in the unit test file for that component e.g. `material-ui/src/Button/Button.test.js`.
-* if you test interaction requiring multiple components from the library create a new integration test
+* If you test interaction requiring multiple components from the library create a new integration test.
 * If you find yourself using a lot of `data-testid` attributes or you're accessing a lot of styles consider adding a component (that doesn't require any interaction) into `test/regressions/tests/` e.g. `test/regressions/tests/List/ListWithSomeStyleProp`

 #### Visual regression tests

-We should try to use as many demos from the documentation as possible;
+We try to use as many demos from the documentation as possible;
 however, we can't replace one with the other as they address different needs.
 With the regression tests:

-- You might need to test a more complex situation, e.g. a stress test of the grid
+- You might need to test a more complex situation, e.g. a stress test of the grid.
-- You might need to test a simpler situation, e.g. a static progress bar
+- You might need to test a simpler situation, e.g. a static progress bar.

 ## Commands